martinsuarezz/capture-the-ether/README.md

-# FreeTheEther challenges
+# CaptureTheEther challenges

-Resolutions for the freetheehter.com challenges.
+Resolutions for the capturetheether.com challenges.